 Both hold national recognition.

-And don’t forget about a local favorite, and second longest running ride in the park: Blazing Fury – a Silver Dollar City original – which predates Dollywood itself.
+And don’t forget the local favorite and second longest-running ride in the park: Blazing Fury.
+The ride is a Silver Dollar City original – which predates Dollywood itself.

-Craftman’s Valley is also home to the Eagle Mountain Sanctuary, a 30,000 square-foot aviary that houses the country’s largest collection of releasable bald eagles.
+Craftsman’s Valley is also home to the Eagle Mountain Sanctuary, a 400,000 cubic-foot aviary that houses the country’s largest collection of non-releasable bald eagles.